jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerIntroduction/task.md

 Hello!
-Welcome to the second module of the Kotlin course.
+Welcome to the second module of the Kotlin onboarding course.
 This module will introduce you to the concepts of **object-oriented programming** (OOP) in the context of the Kotlin language.
 We assume that you have completed the first part of the course